 What is Dungeons and Dragons?

 Dungeons and Dragons is a fantasy tabletop roleplaying game that uses dice and improvised roleplaying to tell a story.
-It’s played by a small group of players, who act as characters in the world, plus one Dungeon Master.
-The DM is the chief storyteller who describes what happens on the adventure, narrating the details of the story and the consequences of the player’s actions.
+To play, you gather a few people - ideally four to six - to act as characters in the world, plus one Dungeon Master (DM).
+The DM is the chief storyteller who describes what happens on the adventure, narrating the details of the story and the consequences of the player's actions.

 What you'll need to play D&D